-You must install Site Recovery Manager Server at the protected site and at the recovery site.
+You must install Site Recovery Manager Server at the protected site.

 Perform the tasks and verify that you have the required information listed in Prerequisites and Best Practices for Site Recovery Manager Server Installation.

 If you use an SQL Server database with Integrated Windows Authentication as the Site Recovery Manager database, you must use the same user account or an account with the same privileges when you install Site Recovery Manager Server as you used when you created the Integrated Windows Authentication data source name (DSN) for SQL Server.